-The Black Prayer Book, also known as the Prayer Book of Galeazzo Maria Sforza, is one of the richest and most sumptuous examples of its kind.
-Dated to the third quarter of the 15th century, it was produced in the artistic landscape of Bruges, in the Flanders region.
-With its 15 full-page miniatures, 24 small-format miniatures and 71 border vignettes, it is a testament to the artistic skills of the illuminator.
+The Black Prayer Book, also known as the Prayer Book of Galeazzo Maria Sforza, stands as one of the most opulent and exquisite examples of its genre.
+Originating from the third quarter of the fifteenth century, it was crafted in Bruges, Flanders.
+It boasts fifteen full-page miniatures, twenty-four small-format miniatures, and seventy-one meticulously detailed border vignettes, all serving as a testament to the illuminator's exceptional artistic skills.

-Written in Latin, the Black Prayer Book contains prayers and devotional texts intended for private use.
-The manuscript is known with different names; thus, while one is clearly connected to its pages being dyed in black, the other takes after Galeazzo Maria Sforza, Duke of Milan, who came in its possession shortly after its completion (1466-1476).
+Penned in Latin, the Black Prayer Book contains a collection of prayers and devotional texts intended for private use.
+This manuscript is known by various names, one of which derives from its distinctive feature of having its pages dyed in black.
+The other name pays homage to Galeazzo Maria Sforza, Duke of Milan, who acquired the book shortly after its completion, during the years 1466-1476.

 The manuscript iconography is mainly dominated by the use of gold and silver, which highlight and increase the luminosity of all the other colors applied.
-The elegant contrast between black tint and shimmering colors, is clearly visible in the superb full-page miniatures such as the four Evangelists miniature (fol.
-32v.) where the room in which Mark, Matthew, Luke and John sit is surrounded by lavish borders on both sides.
-Colors such as gold, silver, green, blue and brown stand out distinctly against the black ground.
+The elegant contrast between black tint and shimmering colors is clearly visible in the superb full-page miniatures, such as the four Evangelists miniature (fol.
+32v.).
+Here, the room in which Mark, Matthew, Luke, and John sit is surrounded by lavish borders on both sides.
+Colors like gold, silver, green, blue, and brown stand out distinctly against the black ground.

-Every page is decorated with marvellously detailed branches of acanthus, flowers, fruit and birds, and these highly decorated borders act as a enlightening frame both to the full-page and small-format miniatures which display an exquisite rendition of the three-dimensional feature.
+Every page is decorated with marvelously detailed branches of acanthus, flowers, fruit, and birds, and these highly decorated borders act as an enlightening frame both to the full-page and small-format miniatures which display an exquisite rendition of the three-dimensional feature.

-This effect is achieved by a few artistic means such as sparse hatching in gold and silver, and a few delicate rays of light.
+This effect is achieved by a few artistic means, such as sparse hatching in gold and silver and a few delicate rays of light.
 The text, written in gold and silver, is accentuated by silver and golden decorated initials as well as the line filler, making for the stern but elegant impression conveyed by the manuscript.
-The illuminator, until recent times believed to be Philippe de Mazerolles, shows great mastery of characterisation.
+The illuminator, until recent times believed to be Philippe de Mazerolles, shows great mastery of characterization.

 Gothica Semiquadrata

-The Black Prayer Book is a beautiful example of Gothic script, specifically Textus Semiquadratus or Semifractus, an intermeditate between the Quadratus and Rotundus.
+The Black Prayer Book displays a beautiful example of Gothic script, specifically Textus Semiquadratus or Semifractus, an intermediate between the Quadratus and Rotundus.
 In this case, the letters have quadrangles only at the headline and not at the baseline.
 There is a predominance of uncial d with the sloping shaft, many of which fuse with the succeeding letter.

 Charles the Bold and the Burgundian court

-The patron of the the Black Prayer Book was probably Charles the Bold, Duke of Burgundy (1433-1477), a powerful politician and lover of the arts.
-He was killed in an attack during the battle of Nancy, but his strong personality is still reflected in the manuscript, that, with its rare technique and costly material, echoes an exclusive aesthetic fashion typical of the Burgundian court.
-The codex later passed into the possession of Galeazzo Maria Sforza, however, it is still unclear how.
+The patron of the Black Prayer Book was probably Charles the Bold, Duke of Burgundy (1433-1477), a powerful politician and lover of the arts.
+He was killed in an attack during the battle of Nancy, but his strong personality is still reflected in the manuscript, which, with its rare technique and costly material, echoes an exclusive aesthetic fashion typical of the Burgundian court.
+The codex later came into the possession of Galeazzo Maria Sforza, although it is still unclear how.

 We have 3 facsimiles of the manuscript "Black Prayer Book of Galeazzo Maria Sforza":